Over time we've recieved many of the same questions via email or social

 The inputs to our model only include round-level information (i.e. no hole-level or

-shot-level data is used).
-We do
+shot-level data is used). (

 incorporate round-level